Joseph S. Fichera and Rebecca Klein

 Exhibit 2 is a list of state and utility issues involving tariff-backed debt.

 There are two basic sources of economic benefits (see Exhibit 3 for an example).
 First, significant savings occur when utilities use ratepayer-backed bonds to replace conventional utility debt and equity financing.
 It is effectively off-balance-sheet and nonrecourse to the utility.
 The utility and its shareholders are fully protected.
 This means that the utility can finance the asset or expense in question with nearly 100 percent debt rather than its normal capital mix of about 50

 The ratepayer savings are even greater for a utility that has a high equity level in its capital structure.
 The cost of equity is much higher than the cost of debt.
 A 5 percent cost of debt and an 11 percent cost of equity are typical values in today’s environment.
 In addition, savings occur by the avoidance of income taxes that would otherwise have to be paid on the equity return.
 These savings accrue directly to the ratepayers in the form of lower overall rates than would otherwise be

 Second, these ratepayer-backed bonds save in the capital markets commensurate with their extremely high credit quality.
 In general, the better the credit rating, the lower the interest cost.
-By separating the operating utility from the issuer of the bonds (a so-called bankruptcy remote entity) and isolating the cash flow with the guarantee of the commission to always adjust the charge to repay the bonds, the credit rating agencies associated with ratepayer-backed investors will evaluate the bonds as independent of the utility and independent of the traditional debt of the utility.
+By separating the operating utility from the issuer of the bonds (a so-called bankruptcy-remote entity) and isolating the cash flow with the guarantee of the commission to always adjust the charge to repay the bonds, the credit-rating agencies associated with ratepayer-backed investors will evaluate the bonds as independent of the utility and independent of the traditional debt of the utility.
 Conventional utility debt has numerous risks associated with its repayment.
 Those risks will not be present in connection with ratepayer-backed bonds.

-The savings commensurate with this top quality credit in the capital markets are not automatic.
-Not all AAA‑rated bonds price or trade at the same yield.
+The savings commensurate with this top-quality credit in the capital markets are not automatic.
+Not all “AAA” rated bonds price or trade at the same yield.
 There are a number of steps that are required at the time ratepayer-backed bonds are structured, marketed, and priced.
 These steps will achieve the lowest cost available consistent with market conditions at the time of pricing and capture the full economic value of the unique government guarantees embodied in the legislation and the irrevocable nature of the financing order.

 Because the bonds require more structuring than traditional corporate bonds, transaction costs are higher.
 This need not be an obstacle to the issuance of the bonds.
 Rather, it requires more diligence and work on the part of regulators and companies to identify cost savings and economies of scale during the transaction process.
 Regulators and companies need to think about

-Exhibit 4 is a map of states with enabling legislation.
+statewide initiatives and coordination of efforts to reduce burdens on all ratepayers.
+Exhibit 4 is a map of states with enabling legislation

 Finally, in approaching the structure, marketing, and pricing of the bonds, utilities and regulators should see it as an active partnership.
 Each side brings an important perspective to the negotiation and each side needs to be empowered to cooperate in making decisions that serve the economic interests of each of their constituencies.
 A joint decision-making process will preserve the integrity of the ultimate outcome for shareholders and ratepayers.